waylaidwanderer/gemini-plays-pokemon-public/notepad.md

+# TO-DO LIST
+- Mark all PIT tiles in Ecruteak Gym as warps after this series of battles.

 # CRITICAL DIRECTIVE: ANTI-HALLUCINATION PROTOCOL
 - My memory is unreliable.
 The Game State Information is the absolute source of truth.
 - I MUST verify my `current_map_id` and `current_position` from the Game State Information before EVERY single action, especially before using coordinate-based tools or setting navigation goals.